eth-ait/hci-project-group-11/README.md

 Additionally, we agreed that the Navigator is a very good, fast and intuitive interface but it won't be enough as a standalone.
 We should therefore still support a second advanced option for users that want to adjust their mood/music setting in more detail.
 This can be done using our Slider prototype and an option to define or restrict the genre.

 ## Final solution

+TODO: maybe describe the two big features (discovery/social) more extensively.
+How they work and all the cool stuff you can do with them.

 With the limitation in mind that we don't focus in the sensoring part and have the mood input data for the user given, we worked out the following features for the mobile app Raumfeld.